Shipping Perishable

 • 24-hour phone number of the consignee

-• Sticker for the commodity to be noted as Fish or Wildlife
+• Sticker noting commodity as Fish or Wildlife

-• Each container must be clearly marked Live, Fresh or Frozen
+• Each container clearly marked Live, Fresh or Frozen

 6. Understand the international regulations for shipping seafood and perishables

-When considering shipping seafood, it is crucial to get acquainted with different regulations governing perishables transportation.
-Different written handbooks like the Perishable Cargo Regulations (PCR) manual exist (depending on your territory) that you can reference for guidance on shipping perishable items like fresh seafood.
+When considering shipping seafood, it’s important to get acquainted with the different regulations governing perishable transportation.
+Handbooks like the Perishable Cargo Regulations (PCR) manual exist (depending on your territory) that you can reference for guidance on shipping perishable items like fresh seafood.

 For example, some regulations dictate that a shipment is perishable if its contents deteriorate over a specific period of time when exposed to harsh conditions, like humidity or extreme temperatures.